Ezus-Software/ezusAPIDocumentation/source/index.html.md

 Bearer authentication

-After calling the /login endpoint with valid credentials, a bearer token will be returned to you : `<YOUR_TOKEN>`.
+After calling the /login endpoint with valid credentials, a bearer token will be returned to you: `<YOUR_TOKEN>`.
 This token is then valid for 12 hours.
 The Ezus API needs the bearer token to be included in the Authorization header of all your subsequent requests.

 `Authorization: Bearer <YOUR_TOKEN>`